kjendrzyca/best-practices/README.md

 - Give and get feedback often (it's like commit often but with people)
 - Communication is like a driving car - you don't want to cause an accident
 - If you want to master something you need to teach it
+- You should be spending your time building stuff, not studying for multiple choice tests

 ##Other
 - Java and .Net have been designed to survive enterprise development